Sakuliu Pavavaljung: Controversy

 After artist Kuo Yu-ping published a story on Facebook about a Paiwan artist named Kulusa who had sexually assaulted a teenaged female fan, several readers believed that the artist depicted in the story was Sakuliu Pavavaljung.
 Days after Kuo's Facebook post, engineer Yu Yue-lien disclosed on the same social media network that Sakuliu Pavavaljung had tried to sexually assault her in 2006.
 Subsequently, an investigation into Sakuliu Pavavaljung began in December 2021.
 Soon after Sakuliu Pavavaljung had publicly denied the claims of sexual assault, Taipei City Councillor Huang Yu-fen attended a news conference alongside the teenager's lawyer, and accused Sakuliu Pavavalung's partner of coercing the teenager to agree to a legal settlement and remain silent.
 In January 2022, the Taipei Fine Arts Museum, organizers of the Taiwan pavilion at the 59th Venice Biennale, announced that Sakuliu Pavavaljung would no longer be participating at the event. documenta also announced Sakuliu Pavavaljung's suspension.
 An investigation into Sakuliu Pavavaljung continued throughout 2022, and culminated in September of that year with an indictment on charges of offences against sexual autonomy.
 In 2025, he was found guilty of sexual assault, and the Pingtung District Court sentenced him to a prison term of four years and six months.
+On 1 April 2026, the Supreme Court dismissed Sakuliu Pavavaljung's appeal, after the High Court had upheld the Pingtung District Court's decision.
+Later that month, the Ministry of Culture revoked Sakuliu Pavavaljung's National Award for Arts, and asked that he return the prize money.